Baingan Bharta – Smokey, Oven-Roasted Eggplant Curry

 Once the eggplant cools down (you can place it in a bowl of water to speed this up) peel the blackened skin, remove the stem and coarsely mash its flesh.
 I like to do this using the "pulse" function of my food processor.
 Set aside.

 Heat ghee and oil in a skillet a little over medium heat and add the cumin seeds.
 They will start to sputter.
 Immediately add the onion and sauté until slightly golden, about 5-8 minutes.
 Add the garlic and ginger and continue to sauté until the raw smell disappears, or about 15-20 seconds.
 Add the tomatoes and cook until they're soft and the oil starts to leave the sides, about 3-5 minutes.
-Add a bit of water (if needed so the spices don't get burnt) and add the salt and spice powders (paprika, red chili, turmeric) except the garam masala.
+Add a bit of water (if needed so the spices don't get burnt) and add the salt, brown sugar (if using), and spice powders (paprika, red chili, turmeric) except the garam masala.

 Add the mashed eggplant and green chili peppers and cook, stirring often, until it is well cooked and becomes mushy like a purée, about 8-10 minutes.Taste and adjust oil, salt or paprika (for more color) as needed.